silvae86/silvae86.github.io/_pages/teaching/slides/uml/class/index.md

 ## Derived Associations

 - Similar to derived attributes, but express associations that result of computation
-- Expensive to compute: write once on certain modifications, read many times
+- Expensive to compute: perform an expensive computation and save the result once on certain changes to the system (i.e. when a new `Order` is added for a `Client`, recompute the `mostPurchasedProduct` and save it).
+- Then just read the `mostPurchasedProduct` instantly many times, without having to re-compute.

 .center[.imgscaledup[![derivedAssociations](diagrams/UMLDiagrams/DerivedAssociations.svg)]]